-A one-a-kind map of the world traces the footsteps of four lineages—out of Africa 60,000 years ago, right up to 2020 A.D.
-Descendants of two of the lineages ended up on Minnesota’s Mesabi Iron Range, while descendants of two others ended up in a Mayan city in Guatemala’s mountains, nestled against Lake Atitlan.
-The reader becomes familiar with these 2020 A.D. descendants, and the communities where they live and play.
+A one-a-kind map of the world traces the footsteps of the author’s lineages and a Mayan friend’s lineages out of Africa 60,000 years ago, right up to 2020 A.D.
+Some of the descendants ended up on Minnesota’s Mesabi Iron Range, and others ended up in a Mayan city in Guatemala’s mountains, nestled against Lake Atitlan.
+The reader of The Other Worlds becomes familiar with today’s descendants and the communities where they live and play.

-A custom-designed map guides the reader of The Other Worlds — and all aboard Air Force One — over the exciting length of Cuba.See Map
+This unique map guides the reader of The Other Worlds — and all aboard Air Force One — over the exciting length of Cuba.See Map

 A map of the world traces the footsteps of four lineages—out of Africa 60,000 years ago, right up to 2020 A.D.See Map